aarthiss94-boop/Infertility-Treatment-Outcome-Analysis-2020-2025-/README.md

 DAX: (KPIs and Measures)

 ## Key KPIs:
-Total Patients
+ Total Patients,
-Total Treatment Cycles
+Total Treatment Cycles,
-Overall Success Rate
+Overall Success Rate,
-Total Revenue
+Total Revenue,
-Average Treatment Cost
+Average Treatment Cost.

 ## Key Insights:
 Higher success rates in younger age groups.
-IVF shows the better outcomes compare to other treatments like IUI Repeated cycles slightly imrpve success chances
+IVF shows the better outcomes compare to other treatments like IUI.
+Repeated cycles slightly imrpve success chances.
 Most of the patient successed in first treatment cycle.
+The gender distribution is almost equal indicating infertility affects both males and females at similar rate, The small percentage difference suggests infertility is not heavily skewed towards one gender in the dataset.

 ## Conclusion:
 This project highlights how bussiness intelligence tools can support healthcare decision-making and improve treatment performance analysis.